Ali-Alnosairi/Ali-Alnosairi/README.md

 Harnessing the Power of Code to Solve Real-World Problems
 ---------------------------------------------------------

-I'm a recent computer science graduate with a strong focus on web development, specializing in the Frappe framework.
-With a passion for building robust and scalable web applications, I am constantly exploring new technologies and honing my skills.
-In addition to web development, I've also dived into mobile app development.
-Using technologies like Flutter.
-I'm eager to continue learning, growing, and seizing new opportunities in software development.
-Feel free to explore my repositories, review my projects, and reach out to me for collaborations..
+I’m a software developer and open-source enthusiast.
+I thrive on creating robust, scalable web applications and am always eager to explore new technologies and enhance my skills.
+Passionate about continuous learning and collaboration, I enjoy contributing to open-source projects and connecting with fellow developers.

 * 🌍  I'm based in Yemen ,Sana'a
 * ✉️  You can contact me at [alialnosiari@gmail.com](mailto:alialnosiari@gmail.com)
-* 🚀  I'm currently working on [Academic Management System](http://https://github.com/Sana-a-Uni/Academia)
+* 🚀  I'm currently working on [Academic Management System](http://https://github.com/Sana-a-Uni/Academia) project
-* 🧠  I'm learning Frappe Framework, Flutter
-* 🤝  I'm open to collaborating on Erpnext
 * ⚡  "I'm a nocturnal coder, finding inspiration and tranquility in night hours as my code dances in the glow of the monitor

 ### Skills